Mutual Action Plan

 | Name | Title | Role | Buy-in Status | Primary Concern | Engagement Plan |

-| [champion] | VP Sales | Internal advocate | Onboard | ROI & Speed | Weekly sync |
+| [champion] | VP Sales | Internal advocate | Onboard | ROI & Speed | Weekly syncs |

 | [economic buyer] | CFO | Budget control | Neutral | Cost & Implementation | Monthly business review |

-| [technical buyer] | VP IT | Technical validation | Needs convincing | Security & Integration | Technical deep-dive week di X |
+| [technical buyer] | VP IT | Technical validation | Needs convincing | Security & Integration | Technical deep-dive week of X |

 CRITICAL MILESTONES

-1. Technical validation completo by [Date]
+1. Technical validation complete by [Date]

-- Seller: Conduct technical deep-dive, demo integrazione
+- Seller: Conduct technical deep-dive, demo integrations

 RISKS & MITIGATIONS